ItsMonish/MyBlog/content/about.md

 +++

 ### Hello there!!
 I'm Monish.
-I also go by NightComet.
 Generally speaking a Cybersecurity Enthusiast, but always curious about computers in general.
 Based out of Tamil Nadu, India.

 #### Looking for work:
 Looking to start my career in the IT industry.
 I'm open to any roles in Cybersecurity, System Engineering, Reliability Engineering and Backend Software Development.